 Uganda is rich in nature, friendly people and fascinating animals but we are classified as one of the poorest countries in the world.
-With this in mind there are many people in need and a little support can go a long way.
+With this in mind there are many people in need and a little support can go a long way & Mamaland Safaris impact matter.
 At Mamaland Safaris we see a brighter future ahead for our beloved mamaland.

 This school is located in the Katwe slum in Kampala and the children enrolled live under ruff circumstances.
 Tony, the owner of Mamaland Safaris, has known the lady running the school for many years and tried to help when possible.
 We have given support for construction and brought our visitors on safari to the school when they wish.
-Visits like these have contributed to support for the school when first a couple from Belgium decided to sponsor a permanent roof for the building and later a lady from Sweden started giving regular support to the school which has so far contributed to a school fees and improved desks and chairs for the class rooms.
+Visits like these have contributed to support for the school when first a couple from Belgium decided to sponsor a permanent roof for the building and later a lady from Sweden started giving regular support to the school which has so far contributed to among other things improved desks and chairs for the class rooms and the chance to rent an extra building to be able to take in more children.
 We hope to be able to continue supporting the school in their efforts to educate the children in Katwe.